esamattis/blog/source/_posts/2013-03-25-asynchronous-module-loading-with-browserify.markdown

 Open up devtools from your browser and look at the network tab to see what happens when you hit to "Toggle graph" button for the first time.

-I also  encourage you to read the source in following order:
+I encourage you to read the source code of the example in following order:

   1. [build.js](https://github.com/epeli/carcounter/blob/master/build.js)
     - Build script for the bundles